sparklingrobots/nano2017/second_draft/meta/Questions.md

 C) It involves the total destruction of good and bad delvers on a micro scale.

 D) Whoever is involved swears that this will be put right.

+E) It puts Lo in the position of having to decide waht to do.

 ### Some old notes I'm not sure what to do with
 The bad thing (whatever the bad thing is) must be brought into the culture, must be digested by it and transformed.